Dali Man

-Dali man (大荔人) is the name given to a largely complete fossilized skull of an archaic human who lived in the during the Middle Pleistocene epoch.
+Dali man (大荔人) is the name given to a largely complete fossilized skull of an archaic human who lived during the Middle Pleistocene epoch.
 It was discovered by Liu Shuntang in 1978 in Dali County, Shaanxi Province, China.

 Dating the skull is a matter of debate.
 While uranium-series dating of ox teeth from the same site in 1994 obtained a date of 209±23 ka, it is unclear whether the hominid cranium and the ox teeth date from a similar era.

 A new analysis performed in 2017 used a variety of methods, arriving at an age estimate of about 260±20 ka.

 The fossil is considered to be the most complete skull of that time period found in China.

 Access to Dali Man is restricted.
 The cranium is currently housed in the Institute of Vertebrate Paleontology and Paleoanthropology in Beijing, China.

 Characteristics of the skull

 The Dali cranium is interesting to modern anthropologists as it is possibly a well-preserved example of archaic Homo sapiens; it has a mixture of traits from Homo erectus and Homo sapiens.
 However, the details of the face and skull are distinct from European Neanderthals and earlier European hominids, such as remains found in Petralona cave and Atapuerca.